Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 To install the `init-esphome` command script in your ~/.local/bin folder, possibly create the directory, and add it to your path if it's not found there, just run the following shell command.
 > [!WARNING]
 > This is beta software under development, and may not work for you.
-It has been developed and tested on Ubuntu versions 22.04 and 24.04.
-On these, it appears to install and run correctly, and is able to be deleted without ill effect.
+On these Linux releases, it appears to install and run correctly, and is able to be deleted without ill effect.
+> -Ubuntu 22.04 ✓
+> -Ubuntu 24.04 ✓
+> -<reports-please> ✓
+> On these Linux releases it fails.
+> -<reports-please> ⨯
 ```
 curl -fsSL https://raw.githubusercontent.com/Green-Bug-Eyed-Monster/init-esphome-installer/refs/heads/main/install-init-esphome.sh | bash
 ```